 Special pulmonary function tests can be performed to check your lungs and how they respond to inhalers that help open the passages.
 A chest X-ray may also be ordered to check your lungs, heart, and air passages.
 Chest X-rays are common, quick, and use low doses of radiation.

-Treatment for asthma is designed to decrease inflammation and swelling in the lung passages.
+Asthma treatment is designed to decrease inflammation and swelling in the lung passages.
 Often, patients start with inhalers, which are handheld devices that puff medication into your lungs through your mouth.
 Different types of inhalers are used, such as ones containing steroids to decrease inflammation or inhaled medications that work on the muscles that open the airways.
 Some of these inhalers are used daily, and some are used as “rescue” inhalers for quick relief.

 One of the most important parts of treating asthma is avoiding things that make asthma worsen.
 This includes avoiding pollen, staying out of cold air, and keeping the house clean and free of dust.
 Paying close attention to what triggers your breathing issues can help identify what makes your asthma worse.
 Take note of your symptoms and when they occur to help your doctor make an accurate diagnosis.